Yostina-Romani/Yostina-Romani/README.md

 ---

 ## ✨ About Me
-🎓 **2nd year student** at Faculty of Computer and Information Science, Assiut University
+🎓 **third year student** at Faculty of Computer and Information Science, Assiut University
 💻 Passionate about **Software Development, Backend Development, and Problem Solving**
 🌸 Love building **real-world applications** and learning new technologies